Jun 5th, 2014 by Mark at PocketMaps

 Recently Lake Havasu City's wayfinding program funding was OK'd by that community's city council to allocate $570,750 to the wayfinding program, which will begin in the next fiscal year.
 The program would make Lake Havasu City the first community in Arizona to have a wayfinding program.

 The idea is not without controversy.
 The Mayor opposed it because of his belief that the residents of Lake Havasu were not behind the idea of paying a lot of money for signage.
-However, Vice Mayor Don Callahan countered that the city is spending a lot of money on capital improvement projects to enhance its status as a tourist attraction and that a wayfinding system is necessary to help tourists find various attractions.
-The idea is that if people can easily navigate the city, they will stay longer and thus drive up the economy.
-In turn, the money that tourists spend while visiting the city gets returned in the form of sales, gas and other taxes.
+However, Vice Mayor Don Callahan countered that the city is spending a lot of money on capital improvement projects to enhance its status as a tourist attraction.
+A wayfinding system is necessary to help tourists find various attractions.
+If people can easily navigate the city, they will stay longer and thus drive up the economy.
+The money that tourists spend while visiting the town gets returned in sales, gas, and other taxes.

-Thus the city will now establish a series of Wayfinder maps that will make it easier to navigate.
-It will enable tourists and residents alike to find attractions in the resort more easily, making it a more attractive community to visit and to live in.
+Thus the city will now establish a series of Wayfinder maps to make it easier to navigate.
+It will enable tourists and residents alike to find attractions in the resort more quickly, making it a more attractive community to visit and live in.